paulranum11/SPLiT-Seq_demultiplexing/README.md

 Nov-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.

 # Notes and caution
 This tool is under development.
 No warranty is implied and accurate function is NOT guarenteed.
+This approach does not confrom to the exact specifications reported in the SPLiT-Seq paper.

 If you would like to contribute to this tool please help us make it better!